sajjalfatima264-wq/AccessGuard-AI/README.md

 They should help developers understand why it matters and how to fix it.

 AccessGuard AI transforms accessibility auditing from a checklist into an actionable development assistant.
+# Development Process: Codex & GPT-5.6

+## How Codex Accelerated Development

+AccessGuard AI was developed using **Codex** as an AI coding assistant throughout the project.

+Rather than generating the application end-to-end, Codex accelerated iterative development by assisting with:

+- Planning the overall project architecture
+- Bootstrapping the React and FastAPI applications
+- Implementing backend service modules
+- Refactoring code into reusable components
+- Debugging frontend and backend integration issues
+- Writing and refining automated tests
+- Reviewing code quality and suggesting improvements

+Development followed an incremental milestone-based workflow:

+1. Project setup and architecture
+2. Backend API implementation
+3. Website crawling with Playwright
+4. HTML parsing and semantic extraction
+5. WCAG rule engine
+6. Accessibility scoring
+7. Frontend dashboard
+8. Testing and refinement

+Each milestone was implemented, tested, and reviewed before moving to the next stage.

+---

+## How GPT-5.6 Was Used

+GPT-5.6 acted as a technical design and engineering assistant throughout development.

+It was used to:

+- Explore architectural alternatives
+- Review implementation decisions
+- Debug backend and frontend issues
+- Improve API design
+- Refactor code for maintainability
+- Review accessibility analysis logic
+- Suggest improvements to testing and project structure
+- Help prepare documentation and project presentation

+All implementation decisions were reviewed before being incorporated into the final project.

+---

+# Key Engineering Decisions

+## Deterministic Accessibility Analysis

+Accessibility evaluation requires predictable and reproducible results.

+For this reason, the core auditing pipeline is **deterministic rather than LLM-driven**.
+Website crawling, HTML parsing, WCAG rule evaluation, and accessibility scoring are implemented as dedicated modules with explicit logic.

+This approach provides:

+- Consistent and reproducible results
+- Fast execution without external API latency
+- Reliable accessibility checks
+- Clear separation of responsibilities across the pipeline

+---

+## Modular AI-Ready Architecture

+The explanation layer is intentionally isolated from the core accessibility scanning pipeline.

+Separating explanation generation from accessibility analysis allows future integration of LLM-based capabilities without modifying the scanning engine.

+Future enhancements include:

+- Context-aware accessibility explanations
+- Framework-specific implementation examples
+- AI-generated remediation guidance
+- Personalized developer recommendations

+This modular architecture keeps the accessibility engine reliable while allowing AI capabilities to evolve independently.